bcCOVID-19group/bcCOVID-19group-site/content/authors/brynwiley/_index.md

 - Researchers

 coi_statement: |
   Bryn Wiley has no COI to declare with respect to COVID-19 modelling.
-Bryn Wiley is a research assistant and starting graduate student in the lab of Dr. Sarah Otto and regularly visualizes British Columbian vaccination data for the BC COVID-19 modelling group.
+  Wiley is a research assistant and starting graduate student in the lab of Dr. Sarah Otto and regularly visualizes British Columbian vaccination data for the BC COVID-19 modelling group.
   ---